-Erectile dysfunction, or ED (also known as impotency), is the inability to get and keep an erection firm enough or lack of duration for sex.
-As one gets older the incidence only increases.
+Erectile dysfunction or ED (also known as impotency), is the inability to get and keep an erection firm enough or lack of duration, for sex.
+As one gets older, the incidence only increases.
 ED is relatively common among men over 50 years of age.
-This malfunction, of not being able to naturally get a full and sustainable erection, is very disturbing and unsettling for most patients.
-Even though this ED problem can be devastating there are many treatments that can help.
+This malfunction, or not being able to naturally get a full and sustainable erection, is very disturbing and unsettling for most patients.
+Even though this ED problem can be devastating there are many treatments that help.

 Non-Medical Treatments include Penile Pumps and possibly some herbal/vitamin remedies.
 Penile Pumps are good for two reasons, one – it causes swelling of the penis and results in temporary enlargement, and two – it helps draw blood into the penis, which will help with ED.
 Now, if you use a pump just for ED, all you need is to place the pump on for 1-2 minutes, then place a silicone ring on the base of the penile shaft.
 This ring will help ‘keep the blood in the penis’ during intercourse.
 If you desire to enlarge the penis as well, this takes more effort and time.
 You will need to leave the pump on the penis for over 30-60 minutes.
 Not very convenient but this is how it is done.
 Keep in mind that this is a medical device and a Physician’s guidance is highly recommended.